Lufteluke/pi-tin/altoids_assembly.md

 ## 4. display

 Use thin double-sided tape to attach the Display PCB to the rear of the display.
-The Display PCB should not overhang the edges of the display module.
+The Display PCB is positioned correctly when the display FPC is in its natural resting position - the FPC should not be pulled taut or have excessive slack.
+The Display PCB should not overhang the edges of the display module and the display interconnect cable should be centered with the viewing area of the display.

 ![]()